-Results will be posted outside room 401 Kent Hall and 508 Kent Hall after 4:00 p.m. on Thursday, September 3.
-Students may also choose to receive their results by email.
+Results will be posted outside room 508 Kent Hall after 4:00 p.m. on Thursday, August 31.

 Students who have questions about Chinese courses or overseas Chinese programs should consult the program director, Dr. Lening Liu.
 For more information regarding the Chinese placement exam and results, please contact Lingjun Hu, 508 Kent Hall, 212-854-2311.